-Ilulissat is set in the stunning scenery of the Ilulissat Icefjord and was added to the UNESCO World Heritage List in 2004.
-Just outside of the town, at the mouth of the fjord, you can often see enormous icebergs that have run aground.
+Ilulissat is set in the stunning scenery of the Ilulissat Icefjord.
+The area was added to the UNESCO World Heritage List in 2004.
+Just outside the town, at the mouth of the fjord, you can often see enormous icebergs that have run aground.
 They originate from the Jakobshavn Glacier, one of the most productive glaciers in the Northern Hemisphere.
-These mighty icebergs are unique, no two are alike and their colours are astonishing, with mixtures of white and blue to shades of orange and red, when the iceberg surface is struck by the midnight sun.
-The sounds of crackling and rumbling echo from one end of Ilulissat to the other, as the icebergs move through the water.
-Optional shore excursions include hikes, an historic town walk, or a boat tour to the Icefjord.
+These mighty icebergs are unique - no two are alike.
+Marvel at the changes in hue of the ice - from white and blue to shades of orange and red - when the iceberg surface is struck by the midnight sun.
+Hear the icebergs\ soundtrack of cracking and rumbling, as the sounds echo from one end of Ilulissat to the other.
+We offer a variety of optional shore excursions such as hikes, historic town walks and a boat tour to the Icefjord.